UZ-SLAMLab/ORB_SLAM3/README.md

   rosrun ORB_SLAM3 RGBD PATH_TO_VOCABULARY PATH_TO_SETTINGS_FILE
   ```

 **Running ROS example:** Download a rosbag (e.g. V1_02_medium.bag) from the EuRoC dataset (http://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets).
-Open 3 tabs on the terminal and run the following command at each tab:
+Open 3 tabs on the terminal and run the following command at each tab for a Stereo-Inertial configuration:
   ```
   roscore
   ```